department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 <div class="feature" markdown="1">

 ### Can I get education benefits?
-You may qualify for education benefits if you’re the child or spouse of a Servicemember **and at least one of the following is true of that person**:
+You may qualify for education benefits if you’re the child or spouse of a Servicemember and at least one of the below descriptions is true of the Servicemember.

+**One of these must be true:**

 - The Servicemember died in the line of duty after September 10, 2001, **or**
 - The Servicemember is missing in action or was captured in the line of duty by a hostile force, **or**
 -	The Servicemember was detained (held) by force while in the line of duty by a foreign government or power, **or**
 -	The Servicemember is in the hospital or getting outpatient treatment for a service-connected permanent and total disability, and is likely to be discharged for that disability.
 A service-connected permanent and total disability is a disability resulting from your service that doesn’t go away.

-You may qualify for education benefits if you’re the child or spouse of a Veteran **and either of the following is true for that person**:
+You may qualify for education benefits if you’re the child or spouse of a Veteran and one of the below descriptions is true for that Veteran.

+**One of these must be true:**
 - The Servicemember is permanently and totally disabled due to a service-connected disability, **or**
 -	The Servicemember died while on active duty or as a result of a service-connected disability